 If you see this after your page is loaded completely, leafletJS files are missing.

-Volcanoe, rain and ocean in the north-eastern part of Moloka’i have created one of the most spectacular landscapes in the world.
+Volcanoe, rain, and ocean in the north-eastern part of Moloka’i have created one of the most spectacular landscapes in the world.

 Volcanic activity over the last 1.5 million years has created mountains here.
-Summit of East Moloka’i volcano (1,514 m high) gets a lot more rain than the western part of Moloka’i island – approximately 4,000 mm per year – thus the rainwater has cut spectacular valleys in the volcanic shield and formed very tall, nearly vertical ridges.
-Rain maintains lush vegetation – even very steep slopes here are covered with emerald green cover of plants.
-Waves of Pacific ocean have washed out the volcanic shield, creating spectacular cliffs.
+The summit of East Moloka’i volcano (1,514 m high) gets a lot more rain than the western part of Moloka’i island – approximately 4,000 mm per year – thus the rainwater has cut spectacular valleys in the volcanic shield and formed very tall, nearly vertical ridges.
+Rain maintains lush vegetation – even very steep slopes here are covered with an emerald green cover of plants.
+Waves of the Pacific ocean have washed out the volcanic shield, creating spectacular cliffs.

 Papalaua Falls are located at the beginning of one such valley – called Papalaua Valley, also Hāka’a’ano.
 It is some 1.2 km long, up to 1.4 km long – and sides of the valley are more than 800 m tall.
 Sun in this deep valley shines only for part of the day.
 Valley is isolated – one can leave it by water or by hard climbing.
 In earlier times here lived Hawaiians and at late period – Chinese, there still are seen remnants of terraces for growing taro.
 Nowadays valley is not inhabited.

 Papalaua Falls have formed on Kawai Nui Stream.
 Contrary to most waterfalls of Moloka’i, Papalaua Falls are perennial, e.g. flowing also in the dry period of the year.
 The estimated average volume is 1 m³ per second.
 In the rainy season (November – March) falls can become very powerful.